JonPSmith/AuthPermissions.AspNetCore/Example1.RazorPages.IndividualAccounts/README.md

 The AuthPermissions.AspNetCore code/features used in this example

-- Mapping the user's Roles to Permissions (read this doc).
+- Mapping the user's Roles to Permissions (read this doc !!! link needed !!!).
-- Authorization in razor pages via the `IsAuthorized(<enum permission>)` method.
+- Authorization in razor pages via the `[HasPermission(<enum permission>)]` attribute on the `PageModel` class.
-- UserId data key, plus permissions.
+- Authorization in razor pages via the `IsAuthorized(<enum permission>)` method in the razor page itself.
 - Add SuperUser on startup feature.
 - Admin page to alter the permissions in each role.

-*NOTE: [This article](https://blog.francium.tech/asp-net-core-basic-authentication-authorization-in-razor-pages-with-postgresql-b1f2888b21d0) provides a good overview of the statndard ASP.NET Core authorization approaches.*
+*NOTE: [This article](https://blog.francium.tech/asp-net-core-basic-authentication-authorization-in-razor-pages-with-postgresql-b1f2888b21d0) provides a good overview of the standard ASP.NET Core authorization approaches.*